 Your website is one of the most crucial aspects of your business.
 You can think of it as a welcome mat — one the entire world can see.
 A great website is more than just pictures, videos, and content.
 On the backend, it requires a tech-savvy developer to ensure that it is user-friendly.
 If you are not up to speed on the latest web programming, look for a backend developer who can keep your website going and provide an interface that will appeal to your customers.
 They should also understand your goals and ensure you have a way to make minor updates without having to contact them each time you change a price or product description.
 You can expect to pay about $55 per hour up to $135 per hour, depending on the experience and dedication you wish.

 Fortunately, finding a qualified freelancer is as easy as using online job boards such as Upwork.

 Social Media Mavens

 Social media is another powerful device by which you can market your business.
 However, this is also an area that requires experience and dedication.
-According to MediaBistro, a social media manager, which is another professional you might consider, must know the ins and outs of the most popular media platforms.
-This person should have a creative streak but also know how to stay on top of new technology while engaging with humor and quick wit with your target audience, which varies from platform to platform.
+According to MediaBistro, a social media manager, another professional you might consider, must know the ins and outs of the most popular media platforms.
+In addition, this person should have a creative streak and learn how to stay on top of new technology while engaging with humor and quick wit with your target audience, which varies from platform to platform.